-The northern and eastern half of the area is Carmarthen Bay SPA and SAC and the northern part is an Important Bird Area holding 33,000 wintering water birds on a regular basis such as scoter.
+The area is within the Bristol Channel Approaches SAC and the northern and eastern parts within the Carmarthen Bay and Estuaries SAC.
+The northern and eastern fringes are in the Carmarthen Bay SPA and the northern part is an Important Bird Area holding 33,000 wintering water birds on a regular basis such as scoter.